 Direct Deposit forms are no longer accepted by the vendor.

-• Can no longer be opened or modified on IMS using the BANK series of transactions.
+Direct Deposit can no longer be opened or modified on IMS using the BANK series of transactions.
 Clients wishing to open or modify Direct Deposit must call the ACS Customer Call Center at (888) 401-9843.
-Client with Internet access can go to goprogram.com and register an account.
+Clients with Internet access can go to goprogram.com and register an account.
 (They will need their debit card to register.)
 They can set up direct deposit once they are registered, as well as monitor the activity on their debit card.

-Client number is used as the primary unique identifier for the TANF, and ABD MasterCard.
+The client number is used as the primary unique identifier for TANF and ABD MasterCards.
 Clients may be asked for this number when they call the ACS Customer Call Center.
-However they may also identify themselves using their Name, SSN and Date of Birth.
+However, they may also identify themselves using their Name, SSN and Date of Birth.

 CMC (space) and the Case Number is one quick way to reference the Client Number.
 The number is also on the second page of a client’s EF screen and indicated as the “Client #”.
 When using the number it should be used as it is represented including the leading zeroes.
 Client Number may also be known in different circles as the Client ID (CID), the Department Client Number (DCN) or the Recipient ID (RID).
 They are all the same number as the Client # on EF and CMC.
 One way a client can view their number is by looking in the lower right hand corner of their Oklahoma Health Care Authority Medical I.D.
 Card.